-Work Comp Communication Should At Date of Hire
+Work Comp Communication Should Start At Date of Hire

 As a part of the new hire package, every employee should be told what to do in the case of an on-the-job injury, including how to report the injury to the employer and the requirement to continue the communications after the injury.
 This sets the stage for on-going communication with the employee when a work comp injury occurs.

-Communication with the injured employee is of upmost importance from the moment the injury occurs until the last aspect of the worker’s compensation claim is concluded.
-When an accident happens, the first focus should be on what are the immediate medical needs of the injured employee.
-Communication at this point should be limited to the question of what happen, if immediate medical attention is needed.
+Communication with the injured employee is of utmost importance from the moment the injury occurs until the last aspect of the worker’s compensation claim is concluded.
+When an accident happens, the first focus should be on the immediate medical needs of the injured employee.
+Communication at this point should be limited to the question of what happened, and if immediate medical attention is needed.

 If the injury is severe, the workers’ compensation coordinator or the employee’s supervisor should accompany the injured employee to the emergency clinic or hospital.
-The work comp coordinator should contact the employee immediately following the initial doctor’s visit to determine the diagnosis, the prognosis, the treatment plan and what the injured employee’s work restrictions are.
+The work comp coordinator should contact the employee immediately following the initial doctor’s visit to determine the diagnosis, the prognosis, the treatment plan, and the injured employee’s work restrictions.

 Employees Hire Attorneys Due To Lack of Communication

 The most needless way of dramatically increasing the cost of a workers’ compensation claim is to ignore an injured employee, causing the employee to hire an attorney.
-There are three primary reasons an injured employees hire attorneys.
-They are conflict, fear and greed.
+There are three primary reasons injured employees hire attorneys.
+They are conflict, fear, and greed.